 Cayman Brac, the second-largest island within the Cayman Islands, is located 89 miles northeast of Grand Cayman and has approximately two thousand residents.
-The RCIPS has one police station on the island, located on Ivory Lane, out of which nine constables, one sergeant and one civilian operate, under the supervision of an inspector.
-The inspector serves as the Area Commander for both Cayman Brac and Little Cayman (“the Sister Islands”), the smallest island within the Cayman Islands, situated just five miles offshore.
+The RCIPS has one police station on the island, located on Kirkconnell Street, out of which nine constables, two sergeants and one civilian operate, under the supervision of a Chief Inspector.
+The Chief Inspector serves as the Area Commander for both Cayman Brac and Little Cayman (“the Sister Islands”), the smallest island within the Cayman Islands, situated just five miles offshore.

 Officers on Cayman Brac provide the same twenty-four hour policing service provided on Grand Cayman, answering any calls for service from the 9-1-1 Communications Centre and conducting high visibility patrols.
 Main public safety threats on the island are generally traffic-related, and include drunk driving, using mobile phones or other devices while driving, and above all, speeding.
 Road enforcement is a top priority for police officers, in addition to working with partners to curtail drug use and anti-social behavior among youth.

 Officers work closely with other agencies on island, including Customs, Immigration and DOE, to address joint priorities, such as the reduction of illegal drug activity and marine conservation enforcement.
 Police are currently in the process of establishing a Coastal Watch Group for Cayman Brac and Little Cayman with these partners as well as private citizens, the objective of which is to improve intelligence on illegal drug activity and intercept and confiscate any drugs that wash ashore before they can be found and potentially distributed on the island.